COVID-19 Resource Library

 DEFENSE PRODUCTION ACT EXECUTIVE ORDER

-Q: Where can find a copy of the recent Executive Order issued by President Trump that relates to food processing companies?
-(4/29/20)
+Q: Where can find a copy of the Executive Order issued by former President Trump that relates to food processing companies?
+(1/28/21)

-On the evening of April 28, 2020, President Trump issued an Executive Order titled, Delegating Authority Under the Defense Production Act With Respect to Food Supply Chain Resources During the National Emergency Caused by the Outbreak of COVID-19.
+On the evening of April 28, 2020, former President Trump issued an Executive Order titled, Delegating Authority Under the Defense Production Act With Respect to Food Supply Chain Resources During the National Emergency Caused by the Outbreak of COVID-19.
 That Executive Order is available here.
 The USDA Press Release is available here.

 Q: What resources are available in case of mental health and stress issues?
 (08/13/20)

 The National Agricultural Law Center compiled a list of resources specifically tailored to help farmers and ranchers in times of stress and adverse mental health titled Farm Stress & Mental Health: Where Can You Turn?
 The publication is designed to connect individuals and families with state-specific mental health resources and contracts that are aimed towards farming and rural communities, but can be used by the general public.
 Further, a list of mental health and stress resources can be found at this additional link.
 Please note: if you or someone you know is in a life-threatening situation, please call 911 immediately.